dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 The reason is to avoid adding additional using and to simulate that it is a default functionality (this approach is very common in many libraries)
 Moreover, there is also an "MyCustomExtension" class - a template for extension method with an additional options parameters (in forms of lambdas)

+Async programming for WebApi is used not to block the thread.
+It is not connected with a performance.

 ## Naviagion

 - Controllers general informations can be found in: UniversityController